nyorain/vil/docs/own/ideas.md

 - hide shader debugger behind config feature?
 	- adds a whole new library and isn't ready yet at all. and might never really be ready, it's more of an experiment anyways

+---

+quick local-command capture

+During recording already, we can tell vil *somehow* that we are interested in *this* command (maybe pass flags, e.g. say that we are interested in shader debugging).

+When opening the UI (even if that's way later), we can then select the last capture of this particular command (e.g. associated with name via API).
+Shouldn't be too hard via current api.

+The hardest part is the notification via api I guess.
+We can't just pass a VkCommandBuffer into vil api.
+Could store per-thread last recorded CommandBuffer but that introduces some overhead while recording; would like to avoid.

+Hm, maybe we can use some specific debug label names?
+E.g. if you begin insert a debug utils label called "VilCaptureNext"
+	(and then possibly some more arguments into the string) we store inside the commandbuffer that the next command should be marked.

+Wait, we don't even support InsertDebugUtilsLabel rn. brb.
+	btw, we would want this for BeginDebugUtilsLabel as well, often the main thing used, might be the only thing supported/easily accessible in engine